envimate/httpmate-examples/MinimalHttpMate/README.md

 We're using a simple JSON serializer.
 It works, but only for something quick and dirty.
 In the next tutorial, we'll add arguments to our use-case, and show the limitations with the basic JSON serializer.

+## Code dependencies

+When you wish to add HttpMate to your project you'll need to add the `com.envimate.httpmate` dependency, typically as a Maven dependency.
+To use the GSON serializer, as in this example, also add `com.google.code.gson`.
+Look at the example `pom.xml` file.